This grant will open on August 20, 2025.

 - be pursuing an art practice (Visual arts, literary arts, dance, music, theatre, media arts*, traditional/folk arts)

-- have an SWV (Statewide Vendor) number to receive grant funds from the state.
-An SWV number is not required to apply but must be registered and up to date before funds are given.
+An SWV number is not required to apply but is encouraged.
+Applicants who are approved must be registered and up to date before funds are given.
 An SWV number can take up to three weeks to be assigned.
-If you have received payment from Washington State in the past, it is likely you already have an SWV number.
-You can check on the status of your SWV number by using the vendor number lookup.
+If you have received payment from Washington State in the past two years, it is likely you already have an active SWV number.

 Upload the appropriate document to confirm your military connection: